 University CPD offices may confer certification for the following CPD programs:

-- Provincial live one-credit-per-hour programs (provided they meet all relevant established Mainpro+ criteria, including one active CFPC member on the program planning committee)
+- Live one-credit-per-hour programs (provided they meet all relevant established Mainpro+ criteria, including one active CFPC member on the program planning committee)

 - National online self-study one-credit-per-hour programs (provided they meet all relevant established Mainpro+ criteria, including a minimum of three active CFPC members on the program planning committee)